 The Downtown Waterfront Parks Newsletter is full of updates for friends of the Waterfront Parks Foundation.
 It includes information on special events that will be hosted at or by the Downtown Waterfront Parks Foundation, as well as our latest efforts taken to care for the parks.

-Park Use: Our city is becoming more dense each day as buildings rise and more people discover our wonderful city.
-All this popularity has added pressures on our waterfront park land.
+Our city is becoming increasingly dense each day as buildings rise and more people discover our wonderful city.
+All this popularity has added pressures on our waterfront parkland.
 Our Downtown Waterfront Parks have become a place to “exhale” for all of our citizens, away from the bustle of city life.
 More and more people are discovering the pastoral views of Tampa Bay, shaded walks and venues for a plethora of events for all ages.
 Our park’s founders could only imagine how popular and important their contribution to our community would become.
 With your help, we can preserve the precious open views to the Bay and provide appropriate amenities throughout our parks for all our citizens to enjoy.

 For Waterfront Parks Foundation Board Member Joan Jaicks, volunteering for a cause in which she believes is as natural as breathing.
 Joan was attending a St. Petersburg Women’s Chamber of Commerce meeting back in the 1990s when she heard WPF founder Phil Graham speak on the need for support and beautification of the parks, and she instantly appreciated the importance of preserving the parks.
 She did whatever she could for the city to help with beautification.
 Then in 2013, she saw an article in the Tampa Bay Times in which Phil announced the creation of the Downtown Waterfront Parks Foundation.
 Joan gave her old friend, Phil, a call and offered her support.
 She has served on the board since its inception.